-Weight-wise, the Orange stove weighs 3.3 ounces and comes with with a protective orange plastic carrying case weighing 0.6 ounces.
-In comparison my Titanium Gigapower weighs 3.0 ounces and comes with a 0.8 ounce plastic carrying case, so the two stoves are pretty comparable in terms of weight.
+Weight-wise, the Orange stove weighs 3.3 ounces and comes with a protective orange plastic carrying case weighing 0.6 ounces.
+In comparison, a Snow Peak Gigapower stove weighs 3.0 ounces and comes with a 0.8-ounce plastic carrying case, so the two stoves are pretty comparable in terms of weight.

 The Orange stove comes with a collapsible pot stand that folds away accordion style for storage.
 The stand has tiny feet at the end of each support member that rotate out to help hold a wider pot.

 Unfortunately, I found that the stability of a narrow pot filled with water isn’t ‘t that good, and you can’t take the lid off the top of the pot, without worrying about whether it will tip over.
 In fact, the bottom of a narrow pot doesn’t even come into contact with the feet and instead rests on top of the metal rivet that fastens them to the vertical support member.

 Wide pot stability is much better, however, and the bottom of a wider pot has complete contact with the feet, so you can open the lid and peek inside without having to worry about your dinner spilling out.
 This is a consideration for younger campers who might be a little less coordinated than adults in such matters.